 Simulations [4] of a cylindrical PMT arrangement with 36 PMTs per storey have shown an increased effective area compared to the ANTARES storey.
-Because of fouling the directly upwards pointing PMT at zenith angle 0° will suffer from reduction in sensitivity over time.
-Since space is needed for fixations and cable-connections, this PMT can be easily left out of the setup.
-In subsequent simulations we apply optical modules containing 38 3" PMT's.
+The transmission loss due to sedimentation and fouling decreases drastically for larger zenith angles and is estimated to be less than 5% per year at zenith angles larger than 20°, while 2% per year was measured [5] at 90°.
+Since space is needed for fixations and cable-connections, the PMTs near zenith angle 0° can be easily left out of the setup.
+In subsequent simulations we apply optical modules containing 38 3" PMTs.

-4. Measurements on 3" PMT
+4. Measurements on the 3" PMT

-Response measurements were performed in a temperature controlled dark box equipped with light fibre, mounted on a remote-controlled movable platform, and LED pulser [5].
+Response measurements were performed in a temperature controlled dark box equipped with light fibre, mounted on a remote-controlled movable platform, and LED pulser [6].
 With a trigger rate of 10 kHz pulses from single to several hundred photoelectrons could be produced.
-Signal traces were recorded with a sampling frequency of 2 GHz after maintaining tubes for at least 12 hours in the dark box.
-Initial measurements were done with the XP53X2 9-stage tube.
+Signal traces were recorded with a sampling frequency of 2 GHz after maintaining PMTs for at least 12 hours in the dark box.
+Initial measurements were done with the XP53X2 9-stage PMT.
 However, to achieve a SPE signal well above the noise level required exceeding by far the nominal gain.
-Good timing characteristics (fig. 2) with transit time spread within 3 ns FWHM and a good peak-to-valley ratio were observed, however, at dark count rates of 6-10 kHz.
+Good timing characteristics (fig. 1) with transit time spread within 3 ns FWHM and a good peak-to-valley ratio were observed, however, at dark count rates of 6-10 kHz.